rockyyyr/Web-Calendar/README.md

 <br>
 <br>

-**The admin's schedule can be controlled by opening/closing time slots, making them available/not available for users to book.
-New days are automatically added to the schedule with all of its time slots closed.
+**The admin's schedule can be controlled by opening/closing time slots, making them available/not available for users to book.**

+**New days are automatically added to the schedule with all of its time slots closed.
 The admin can go through the schedule and open the desired time slots.
-Red time slots are closed, green are open.**
+Red time slots are closed, green are open.
+Days off can be set meaning they aren't added to the schedule.
+The registeration access code is also set here.**

 <img align="center" src="https://user-images.githubusercontent.com/16550024/27458117-57a32fde-575c-11e7-8724-5c7cdf5e147e.png" width="400"><img align="center" src="https://user-images.githubusercontent.com/16550024/27458120-57b2bb7a-575c-11e7-9e89-12436c516298.png" width="400">